11 items found

 the shelf supported by twin corbels either side of the moulded frieze, the jambs each with conforming mouldings, on square footblocks.£7,500 -

-A narrow Regency Devonian marble chimneypiece,
+A nineteenth century Devonian marble chimneypiece

 George IV cast iron register grate,